crystal-construct/analytics/README.md

 CCI - Commodity Channel Index

 ##Misc Functions
-ToValueArray - Extracts a 1D slice of y-values
-ToValues - Extracts a 1D slice of y-values with an offset from the last datapoint
+ToArrays - Extracts two 1D slices of values, one for x and one for y ToValues - As ToArrays, but takes an offset from the last datapoint

 ##Curve fit types